yonileibowitz/Blog/blog-posts/analyzing-uber-rides-history.md

 ![](../resources/images/uber-avg-durations-by-hour.png)

-The following query shows the average MPH by hour of day, for trips taken in San Francsico in the last 6 months:
+The following query shows the average MPH by hour of day, for the same set of trips:

 ```
 UberRides